intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 The robustness principle can be highly effective in safeguarding against flaws in the implementation of a protocol by peers.
-Especially when a specification remains unchanged for an extended period of time, incentive to be tolerant of errors accumulates over time.
+Especially when a specification remains unchanged for an extended period of time, the incentive to be tolerant of errors accumulates over time.
 Indeed, when faced with divergent interpretations of an immutable specification, the only way for an implementation to remain interoperable is to be tolerant of differences in interpretation and implementation errors.
-However, when official specifications fail to be updated then deployed implementations - including their quirks - often become a substitute standard.
+However, when official specifications fail to be updated, then deployed implementations -- including their quirks -- often become a substitute standard.

 Tolerating unexpected inputs from another implementation might seem logical, even necessary.
-But that conclusion relies on an assumption that existing specifications and implementations cannot change.
+However, that conclusion relies on an assumption that existing specifications and implementations cannot change.
 Applying the robustness principle in this way disproportionately values short-term gains over the negative effects on future implementations and the protocol as a whole.